syncfusion-content/blazor-docs/blazor/otp-input/styling-modes.md

 # Styling Modes in Blazor OTP Input component

 Styling modes specify the style variants for the input fields in the OTP Input component.
-These modes allows you to customize the appearance of the OTP input fields.
+These modes allows you to customize the appearance of the OTP Input fields.

 ## Outline mode